top of page

 🖥️ Compatible Devices

-• 💻 PCs, laptops, and embedded systems with DB9 serial ports
+• PCs and laptops with male DB9 serial ports

 ✅ Common Uses